Out-of-the-box: Black-box Causal Attacks on Object Detectors: Preliminary Analysis: Baseline Attacks on

 There are consistent differences between perturbations inside and outside the detector's bounding box.
 For YOLO, single-step perturbations of causal pixels inside the box produce a higher no-prediction rate than of those outside the box ($7.8\%$ vs $3.3\%$).
 However, successful outside perturbations require substantially smaller average area changes (mean area $\approx 948$px outside vs $\approx 3001$px inside).
 For RT-DETR, success rates are much lower (no-prediction: $0.10\%$ inside, $0.07\%$ outside), but the same pattern holds: successful outside perturbations uses a mean area $\approx 38$px outside vs $\approx 163$px inside.

-In short, attacking the part of the \msps inside the bounding box is more reliable, while attacking the pixels of the \msps outside works less frequently, but has lower LPIPS and $L_2$.
+In short, attacking the part of the \msps inside the bounding box is more reliable, while attacking the pixels of the \msps outside the bbox works less frequently, but has lower LPIPS and $L_2$.
 These trends hold across the different attack types and persist when controlling for detection confidence.
 Different attack goals---no-prediction, changing a prediction, and adding new predictions---work better at different confidence ranges (see the supplementary material).

 These results are for a na\"{i}ve application of attacks to the causal pixels in the \msps.
-In the next section, \cref{sec:method}, we introduce two algorithms, which greatly improve on these initial findings.
+In the next section, \cref{sec:method}, we introduce two novel algorithms, which greatly improve on these initial findings.

-Based on the experiments with the single-step attacks in~\cref{sec:single}, we introduce two complementary black-box attacks that leverage \mspss as spatial priors: \blackcattGreedy and \blackcattMOG.
+Based on the initial experiments with the single-step attacks in~\cref{sec:single}, we introduce two complementary black-box attacks that leverage \mspss as spatial priors: \blackcattGreedy and \blackcattMOG.
 While both work well, their performance differs slightly depending on attack type and model (see~\Cref{sec:results} and supplementary material).
-Moreover, while \blackcattGreedy requires two different maps (one of which is for ``negation'', see below), \blackcattMOG only requires the map of the actual classification, making it a more general approach.
+Moreover, while \blackcattGreedy requires two different maps, \blackcattMOG only requires the map of the actual classification, making it a more general approach.
+Both algorithms rely only on label and bounding box location.
+We explore the effect of also including the confidence score in~\Cref{sec:results}.